 There are a number of tests doctors may use to help diagnose juvenile dermatomyositis.
 These tests include:

 The goal of treatments for juvenile dermatomyositis is to minimize inflammation, improve function, and prevent disability.
 The treatment should be early and requires a team approach between the rheumatologist, physical therapist, dermatologist, and primary care doctor.
-JDM is unique among most rheumatic diseases of childhood in that it can often be completely cured.
+JDM is unique among most rheumatic diseases of childhood.
+Many children have symptoms that do go away with treatment; however, most are not cured.

 Corticosteroids alter the immune system, limiting the production of antibodies and reducing skin and muscle inflammation, as well as improving muscle strength and function.
 Corticosteroids, especially prednisone, are usually the first choice in treating inflammatory myopathies such as dermatomyositis, because they work quickly.

-Standard treatment for JDM has been high-dose daily oral glucocorticoids (e.g., up to 2 mg/kg/day of prednisone, at times in divided doses), which is continued until clinical and laboratory improvements are evident and then reduced slowly over a two-year period (at least).
+Standard treatment for JDM has been high-dose daily oral glucocorticoids (e.g., up to 2 mg/kg/day of prednisone, at times in divided doses), which is continued until clinical and laboratory improvements are evident and then reduced slowly.
 Intravenous glucocorticoids (methylprednisolone) are also often used at the beginning of therapy.
 Most patients develop treatment-related side effects with the use of steroids.
 In many cases, however, prednisone is introduced early as a treatment option and may be discontinued before the two-year period is completed.

 Prolonged use of corticosteroids can have serious and wide-ranging side effects, like weight gain, osteoporosis, and cataracts, so the doctor may recommend supplements like calcium and vitamin D to strengthen bone and regular eye exams to detect cataracts.

-Other medications work slower, but have fewer side effects than corticosteroids like prednisone, and allow the patient to wean off steroids sooner (“spare” the steroids).
+Other medications work more slowly, but have fewer side effects than corticosteroids like prednisone, and allow the patient to wean off steroids sooner (“spare” the steroids).

 Other aspects of treating juvenile dermatomyositis include:

 Other conditions associated with JDM include diabetes, celiac disease, and arthritis.
-While many patients with JDM can be cured, some develop a chronic disease; as such, it is important for patients to have good general health practices.
-These include eating a well-balanced, nutritious diet, maintaining a healthy, weight and managing any other chronic illnesses.
+While many patients with JDM do reach long-term remission without symptoms, some develop a chronic disease; as such, it is important for patients to have good general health practices.
+These include eating a well-balanced, nutritious diet, maintaining a healthy weight and managing any other chronic illnesses.
 Regular exercise is important to regain and maintain strength.
 It is important for employers, teachers, and family members to understand the limitations imposed by muscle weakness, particularly since patients may look entirely normal.

 Reference: Myositis and You.
 Ed.
 Lisa Rider, MD, Lauren Pachman, MD, Frederick Miller, MD, Harriet Bollar, The Myositis Association, 2007.